shinke-li/Primtive3D/README.md

 # Primtive3D Dataset
-This REPO is for CVPR2022 Paper: -Primitive3D: 3D Object Dataset Synthesis from Randomly Assembled Primitives-
+This REPO is for CVPR2022 Paper: *Primitive3D: 3D Object Dataset Synthesis from Randomly Assembled Primitives*
 <div align="center">
 	<img src="compare.png" alt="Editor" width="500">
 </div>

 We provide two data formats of Primitive3D dataset, namely, PLY data and H5DF data.
 PLY data contains a set of .ply files, each of which stands for a mesh of a Primitive3D object.
-Two extra information, **source** and **label**, is included in the .ply file, which are the segmentation labels.
-H5DF data stands for the .h5 files that samples 8192 points for each object.
+Two extra information, **source** and **label**, is included in the *.ply* file, which are the segmentation labels.
+H5DF data stands for the *.h5* files that samples 8192 points for each object.
+Each *.h5* file contains the following keys and data:
+* *data*: points.
+* *sem_label*: asdasd.

+If ones would like to generate their own datase, please refer to [`Data Generation`](##Data Generation).

 ## Installation
 All experiments have been tested on Python 3.6 and CUDA10.2 environment.